 Phonak are one of the manufacturers of digital hearing aids that we provide.
 Phonak are a Swiss hearing aid manufacturer owned by a company called the Sonova Group.
 They have been manufacturing hearing aids for over half a century and can be found in over 100 countries around the world.
 They have a UK base in Warrington, Cheshire.
 The Sonova Group also owns the manufacturer Unitron.
 Phonak are rated as one of the best hearing aid manufacturers around today and their technology is constantly improving.
 In late 2018 they launched the ‘Marvel’ platform and its success was unprecedented in Phonak history.
-They have now launched their latest platform, the Paradise platform which builds on the success of the Marvel and brings brand new features and capabilities.
+They have now launched their latest platform, the Lumity platform which builds on the success of the Marvel and it's successor Paradise and brings brand new features and capabilities.
 You can see the prices of all of our hearing aids here.

 They have built upon the outstanding Marvel platform by introducing a brand new computer chip (they call it PRISM), with brand new features, a motion sensor, increased connectivity, and a brand new sound all go to make the Phonak Paradise the best they have ever produced.